EMMITSBURG -- This game may be remembered as the one that lifted Mount St. Mary's over the hump.

 The Mount never trailed in the second half and attained its biggest lead when freshman Michael Watson executed a reverse dunk on a breakaway to make it 71-57 inside the final minute.

-But the Mountaineers made it a short-lived stay, setting the tone early when Phil Galvin, hero of Tuesday's victory over St. Francis (Pa.), made his first three three-point tries, and Jeff Hall followed with one from 22 feet for a 15-9 Mount lead.
+The Mountaineers (5-13, 2-6) set the tone early when Phil Galvin, hero of Tuesday's victory over St. Francis (Pa.), made his first three three-point tries, and Jeff Hall followed with one from 22 feet for a 15-9 Mount lead.

 "Galvin got them off in both halves," said Robert Morris coach Jarrett Durham.
 "I thought the Mount played a great game.
 We didn't play that badly.
 They just beat us."